mzattera/v4j/docs/010/index.md

 ![Summary table of anomalies in char distribution](images/SummaryTable.PNG)

    * Tests:
-     * No significance for middle lines compared with themselves
+     * No significance for middle lines compared with themselves ->dovremmo magari avere sempi delle stesse dimensioni
 	 * Quando fai le statistiche dei caratteri fallo anche con una versione col testo mescolato del voynich per vedere cosa succede

 # Considerations and Comparison with Previous Works

+** Maybe start with a simple table of char frequency by cluster **

-**CountCharactersByCluster  -> Character distribution by cluster is different**
+**CountCharactersByCluster  -> Character frequencies by cluster is different**

 The most evident thing is that, apart for very few exceptions, characters behave differently in the different clusters.
 We summarize below the main trends, but we invite to refer to the above table for a detailed analysis, case by case.